colin-gourlay/sundown-sessions/src/content/releases/p/penetration/moving-targets/index.md

 ---
 ## About

-Moving Targets is the debut studio album by County Durham punk band Penetration, released on Virgin Records in 1978.
-Fronted by Pauline Murray, the album is one of the finest debut records of the UK punk era, combining raw punk energy with melodic intelligence and Murray's powerful, distinctive voice.
+Fronted by Pauline Murray, *Moving Targets* is one of the finest debut records of the UK punk era, combining raw punk energy with melodic intelligence and Murray's powerful, distinctive voice.